 their boredom that you won't find amusing!

-Terriers have inherited strong digging traits so don't be surprised if you find them re-landscaping your back yard for a bit of stimulation when they are bored or not being given enough companionship.
+Terriers have inherited strong digging traits so don't be surprised if you find them re-landscaping your back yard for a bit of stimulation when they are bored or not being given enough exercise or companionship.

 When training Airedales the best approach is to keep the sessions short with the main focus being on almost game-like creativity and variety or your Dale will lose interest and start looking for something more exciting to do.